r00k/blog/_posts/2016-02-18-missing-the-boat.md

 And then ClojureScript happened.
 And now Elm.

-I don't think I'll ever need to write any JavaScript.
+I don't think I'll ever need to write much JavaScript.
 Not by hand, at least.

 Turns out I didn't miss _the_ boat, just _a_ boat.
 I couldn't be happier about it.